 from every a1 = PizzaOder -> a2 = PizzaOder[custid=a1.custid] insert into ReturningCustomers a1.custid as custid a2.ts as ts

 Patterns match even when there are other events in between two matching conditions.
-Sequences are similar, but provided event sequence must exactly match the events that happened.
+Sequences are similar but provided event sequence must exactly match the events that happened.
 For example, following is the same query implemented using sequences.
-Note here second line is to ignore any not matching events.
+Note here the second line is to ignore any not matching events.

 from every a1 = PizzaOder, PizzaOder[custid!=a1.custid]*, a2 = PizzaOder[custid=a1.custid] insert into ReturningCustomers a1.custid as custid a2.ts as ts

-Here instead of -> relationship we use regular expression like notation to define sequence of conditions.
+Here instead of -> relationship we use a regular expression like notation to define a sequence of conditions.

 Partitions (available in upcoming 3.0 release)